 Contact Waters Kraus & Paul to Learn More About Filing a Benzene Lawsuit

 The lawyers at Waters Kraus & Paul have been representing people who have been sickened by toxic exposures for more than twenty years.
 Have you or a loved one been exposed to benzene and been diagnosed with acute myeloid leukemia (AML) or myelodysplastic syndrome?
-If so, call us at 800.226.9880 to speak with our benzene and childhood cancer lawyers, like Scott Frost and David Bricker in our California office, to learn more about how we can assist you with a benzene lawsuit.
+If so, call us at 800.226.9880 to speak with our benzene and childhood cancer lawyers, like Scott Frost and Kevin Loew in our California office, to learn more about how we can assist you with a benzene lawsuit.